 I’m writing this on Thanksgiving Day which means the holiday season is in full swing and tomorrow is Black Friday, one of the busy shopping days of the year.
 The list below is more of a Cyber Monday list since I am an Amazon fanatic and hate going out on Black Friday.
-But if you’re reading this on Thanksgiving 2013 or in March 2015 the beer gifting guide below still applies for some great gifts for the beer geek in your group!
+But if you’re reading this on Thanksgiving 2013 or Thanksgiving 2015 the beer gifting guide below still applies for some great gifts for the beer geek in your group!

 I don’t feel that there are any bad beer glasses unless they have holes in them.
 I do strongly feel that the right glass will drastically improve your enjoyment of certain styles.
 That’s why the top 2 items on my list are both proper beer glasses to add to your collection of brewery branded shaker pints.

-1. Spiegelau Set ($40 on Amazon) UPDATED – A reader pointed out that Spiegelau has a new set which replaced the lager glass with the IPA glass which can be had on Amazon for $40 as well – Spiegelau makes this killer set for $40 which includes a tulip, pilsner, weizen, and lager glass.
-I prefer stouts, IPAs, and sours so I don’t use my pilsner, weizen, or lager glasses very often but the tulip is my default go to glass for almost any style of beer.
+1. Spiegelau Set ($40 on Amazon) UPDATED – A reader pointed out that Spiegelau has a new set which replaced the lager glass with the IPA glass which can be had on Amazon for $40 as well – Spiegelau makes this killer set for $40 which includes a tulip, pilsner, Weizen, and lager glass.
+I prefer stouts, IPAs, and sours so I don’t use my pilsner, Weizen, or lager glasses very often, but the tulip is my default go-to glass for almost any style of beer.
 If that’s the case for you or the person you’re giving the gift too you can also get 2 tulip glasses for $25 on Amazon.

-2. IPA Glass (2 for $20 on Amazon) – If you are an IPA fanatic then forget all the Speigelau business and get one of these glasses.
+2. IPA Glass (2 for $20 on Amazon) – If you are an IPA fanatic then forget all the Spiegelau business and get one of these glasses.
 They make a mind-boggling difference in IPAs.
 The curved top helps keep the aroma in, the ridged bottom helps keep carbonation going, and that carbonation helps keep both aroma and flavor locked in the liquid.
 I ended up paying more for the Dogfish Head branded one (here) and the Sierra Nevada one (here) but if I had to get more I’d go for the cheaper, plainer, ones off Amazon.com.

 I’m a big reader and often try to read 2 or more books at a time, usually 1 sci-fi book and 1 science/beer/history book.
 All of the below are awesome books that I loved reading and would recommend for any beer lover.

-3. Tasting Beer ($12) – Randy Mosher’s book is an excellent all over guide to just about everything you need to know about beer.
+3. Tasting Beer ($12) – Randy Mosher’s book is an excellent all over the guide to just about everything you need to know about beer.
 Especially focusing on different styles, their tastes, and their history.